A note on Hall conductance and Hall conductivity in interacting Fermion systems: Main results

-\cref{doublesum} tells us that this double sum converges absolutely and that we can thus change the order of the summations.
+Lemma \ref{doublesum} tells us that this double sum converges absolutely and that we can thus change the order of the summations.
 This results in

-\cref{Rest sum} tells us that that the last step of splitting the expression into two sums is permitted since both of the sums converge absolutely.
-It further tell us that the first sum is $\mathcal{O}(\eps^\infty)$.
+Lemma \ref{Rest sum} tells us that that the last step of splitting the expression into two sums is permitted since both of the sums converge absolutely.
+It further tells us that the first sum is $\mathcal{O}(\eps^\infty)$.
 We thus arrive at

 with